che0816/SmartGyne-diagnosis-of-gynecological-diseases-via-artificial-intelligence/Diagnosis Module/Readme.md

 ## 1. Project Overview
-This repository contains the R code for a study on pelvic floor disorder (PFD) modeling, including data preprocessing, variable selection, and machine learning analysis (CART decision trees).
+This repository contains the R code for a study on pelvic floor disorder (PFD) modeling, including data preprocessing, variable selection, and machine learning analysis (CART).
 The code is designed to reproduce the analyses described in the accompanying research paper.

 **Key Features:**
 - Data preprocessing for clinical datasets (Excel files).